codefortulsa/oscn/README.md

 A python library for scraping case information from the [Oklahoma State Courts Network](https://www.oscn.net/dockets/).

+# Update:

+- 12/16/2024: Updated to use Selectolax instead of BeautifulSoup.
+Most parsing functions now use Selectolax which is faster and more memory efficient.
+Some BeautifulSoup functions are still used and old parsers are still in the codebase for testing.

 ## Contents

 oscn > Python package source to provide an api for retrieving and parsing case records.